Computer Science, B.S./M.S.

 Core Courses

-C S 4413Algorithm Analysis (or equivalent as approved by the graduate liaison)3
+C S 5903Graduate Perspectives on Computing (or equivalent, as approved by the graduate liaison)3

-C S 4513Database Management Systems (or equivalent as approved by the graduate liaison)3
+C S 4413Algorithm Analysis (or substitute, as approved by the graduate liaison)3

-Four courses selected from a list of approved Graduate C S Electives maintained by the School of Computer Science12
+Four courses (12 hours), one selected from each of four approved breadth area lists (Systems, Theory, AI/ML, and People & Data) maintained by the School of Computer Science 112

 Electives